Magisk-Modules-Repo/dnscrypt-proxy2/README.md

 Refer AFWall [Docs](https://github.com/ukanth/afwall/wiki), [FAQs](https://github.com/ukanth/afwall/wiki/FAQ) and [custom scripts](https://github.com/ukanth/afwall/wiki/CustomScripts).

-A script file named dns-redirect.sh is included in the configuration directory.
-The file may be copied to /data/adb/service.d & its permission set to executable for auto-redirection of dns request (for those users not interested in using  AFWall or other apps).
+Another script file named dns-redirect.sh is also included in the configuration directory which may be copied to /data/adb/service.d & its permission set to executable for auto-redirection of dns request (for users not interested in using  AFWall or other apps).

 ## Configuration (post-installation)
 - Read & correct the configuration options, especially the IP address, which should be same in redirection script and fallback_resolver & netprobe_address of dnscrypt-proxy.toml.